 9. Don’t organize until after you declutter

 It can be easy to think getting organized will solve your clutter problem.
-But the truth is if you organize before you declutter, you’ll end up wasting your time and energy.
+But the truth is, if you organize before you declutter, you’ll likely end up wasting your time and energy.
 And maybe even money if you buy baskets, bins or other organizing products to organize clutter you don’t actually need!

 There’s no point organizing stuff you don’t even use or love and isn’t adding any value to your life.
 No matter how organized that stuff is, it will eventually make its way out of your organized system.
 Again adding clutter to your home.
 And even if it’s out of sight, all that stuff is still there, weighing on you and burdening your life.

 Declutter first and get rid of the things you aren’t using or loving.
 Only keep things that add value to your life, not clutter.
 Not only will organizing be significantly easier after decluttering because there will be a lot less stuff.
-But you also won’t waste your time, space and energy organizing stuff you don’t even need to begin with.
+But you also won’t waste your time, space, energy or money organizing stuff you don’t even need to begin with.

 10. Use a “maybe box” for items you’re struggling to let go of